15 Great Grad Programs That Offer Free Tuition

 College Station, Texas

-TAMU has a comprehensive list of grants, fellowships, and scholarships for those pursuing their master’s degrees.
-With effective financial aid planning, you can earn a graduate degree for little to no tuition payments made.
+TAMU has a comprehensive list of grants, fellowships, awards, travel funds, and scholarships for those pursuing their master’s degrees.
+With effective financial aid planning, you can earn a graduate degree for little to no tuition payments.

 While TAMU has affordable tuition and fees, financial aid is a must to keep your costs low.
 At the Bush School of Government, for example, a graduate student can pay $5,170.01 per term in tuition and mandatory fees (resident).
 Nonresidents pay up to $9,953.60 per term.